Addiction To Ambien

-Despite the makers of Ambien touting the drug’s superiority over benzos, medical professionals have said users are still at risk of developing an addiction.
-In 2015, addiction specialist Dr. Michael Weaver published a report on sedative abuse in which he said, “Non-benzodiazepine z-drugs are also very popular and prone to many of the same problems as benzodiazepines.”
+Despite the makers of Ambien touting the drug’s superiority over Benzos, medical professionals have said users are still at risk of developing an addiction.
+In 2015, addiction specialist Dr. Michael Weaver published a report on Sedative abuse in which he outlined the fact that many non-Benzodiazepine sleeping pills can be just as prone to abuse as Benzodiazepines.

-Ambien is a schedule IV controlled substance.
-According to the the Drug Enforcement Agency (DEA), this means people aren’t likely to use it recreationally.
+Ambien is a Schedule IV controlled substance.
+According to the Drug Enforcement Agency (DEA), this means people aren’t likely to use it recreationally.
 Despite this, many users have abused the drug for its euphoric and hallucinatory effects.

 Taking Ambien without a prescription or in any way not directed by a doctor is abuse.
 Even taking an extra pill for a little help sleeping is considered abuse.
 Once someone builds a tolerance to Ambien, they need larger doses to fall asleep.
 This strengthens their dependence on the drug to sleep and causes many users to escalate their doses without medical guidance.